Teaching & Advising

 Led student meetings, conducted fundraising, and wrote grants to obtain funding.
 Was responsible for performing outreach and coordinating with other entities and organizations on campus.
 Reached out to outside and local speakers for RSA lectures.

 Member of Professionalization Committee.
 Council of Writing Program Administrators-Graduate Organization.
-2014-present.
+2014-2016.